nac-codes/thesis_bombing/lit_review.md

 # Literature Review

 There are currently two competing narratives on the the shift of strategic bombing from precision to area bombing over the course of the Second World War.
-One presents it as a natural development from the naivete of precision, or "pinpoint," bombing to a more realistic and battle-tested approach of more generalized area bombing.
+One presents it as a natural development from the naivete of precision, or "pinpoint," bombing to a more realistic and battle-tested approach of area bombing.
 This we call the "Realist" narrative.
 The other presents the shift to area bombing as the inevitable result of bellicose military leaders who were willing to do anything to accomplish their objectives and sees precision bombing as a mere public relations front to cover up the true intentions of the bombing campaign.
 This we call the "Moralist" narrative.

 First, in order to avoid confusion, it is necessary to define strategic bombing, precision bombing, and area bombing.
 1. Precision bombing refers to the targeting of specific nodes in the enemy's economic network, such as factories, transportation hubs, and oil refineries.
 The goal of this strategy is to neutralize the enemy's war-making capacity by destroying these key nodes.
 2. Area bombing, on the other hand, refers to the bombing of a large area, typically a city or industrial area, with the aim of destroying it, its infrastructure, and portions of its workforce.
 The goal of this strategy is to disrupt economic production and weaken the morale of the civilian population.
 3. Strategic bombing refers to the overall campaign, which may include precision bombing, area bombing or both.

 As stated previously, we have divided the literature into two categories: the "Realist" and the "Moralist."
 These categories are neither exhaustive nor mutually exclusive.
 No one author fits neatly into one category or the other.
-They are meant merely to provide a framework for comprehension of both reader and author.
+They are meant merely to provide a helpful framework for both reader and author.

 We begin with the Realist perspective.
 The main argument of the Realist perspective is that the theory of precision, otherwise known as "pinpoint," bombing, developed at Maxwell Air Force Base in Alabama over the decade preceding WWII, was not applicable under real-world wartime conditions.
 The pre-war theorists, so the idea goes, had approached strategic bombing too simplistically, viewing it merely as a targeting problem while failing to account for the complex military intelligence network required or the various frictions of war such as weather, maintenance, training, ordinance, and aircraft capabilities.
 As [Griffith (1994)](./corpora_cited/griffith_hansell/chunks/griffith_hansell_0031.txt) notes, "Only operational experience in combat would reveal many of the problems strategic bombers would face.
 Once World War II had begun the strategic air war took on a dynamic driven by existing technology and actual combat conditions, not by a preconceived air war doctrine."
 The reality of warfare meant that "technology and friction became the masters, not the servant of strategic bombing practices," leading to a significant departure from pre-war theoretical frameworks.